 Additionally, the City realized new sources of revenue that helped offset expenditures.
 They include increased charges to be comparable to other cities for services performed by the City, a stormwater assessment, public safety impact fees and employee contributions for healthcare benefits.
-The City launched the Employee Health & Wellness Center, which helped avoid employee healthcare costs totaling $4.1 million.
+The City launched the Employee Health & Wellness Center, which helped avoid employee healthcare costs totaling over $5 million.

-During her tenure, the City’s property values increased five consecutive years, by nearly 25% cumulatively.
-However, in the last five years, due to increased cost of doing business, and increased health care premiums and pension costs, Mayor Bendekovic recommended, and City Council approved, millage increases totaling 1.3858 mils.
+During her tenure, the City’s property values increased five consecutive years, by nearly 33% cumulatively.
+However, in the last six years, due to increased cost of doing business, and increased health care premiums and pension costs, Mayor Bendekovic recommended, and City Council approved, millage increases totaling 1.3858 mils.
 It was a difficult decision, but one that had to be made in order to maintain the City’s long term sustainability.

 Alongside her Police and Fire Chiefs, Mayor Bendekovic is committed to maintaining the City’s high standards of Public Safety.
 For this reason, and despite strong pressure from most other Broward County Cities, and the County Commission, Plantation maintained its own 911 Emergency dispatch system.
-In doing so, City first responders have direct contact with their residents, understand their issues and needs, and maintain unprecedented response times and accuracy.
+In doing so, City first responders have direct contact with their residents, understand their issues, and maintain unprecedented response times and accuracy.